TrashPandaCode/reports/web-final/chapters/project-description.typ

     Building on earlier tasks, they combine math, movement, time, and export nodes to create more complex behaviors.
 They experiment with node connections to achieve the desired outcome, learning how different node types can work together to solve problems.

   + *Debugging Node Graphs*:
-    If something doesn’t work as expected, they review the node setup.
+    If something doesn't work as expected, they review the node setup.
 They check connections and parameters to find errors or missing links.
 Through this process, they learn how to debug the node graph to ensure everything functions correctly.

-    #todo("wahrscheinlich will der nazari mehr scenarios und idk ob die perspektive der narrative so funktioniert. das beispiel aus dem report macht das mit einer 'kunstfigur' mary und aus ihrer perspektive")

-    // P: Hab mal bisschen gepromptet und Spaß gehabt, gerne überarbeiten oder einfach so übernehmen ^^
-    // L: find ich sehr gut, denke man könnte das alter so +10 rechnen, (dann passt das auch zu der age group 20-30) und die nodes die bei lisa genannt werden gibts nicht :)

-  // === User Stories
+  === User Stories

-  // + *Introduction to Math Nodes*
+  + *Introduction to Math Nodes*
-  //   _Sebastian learns the basics:_ Sebastian is a 16-year-old student who is working with the application for the first time.
+    _Sebastian learns the basics:_ Sebastian is a 26-year-old student who is working with the application for the first time.
 He starts the program and sees a raccoon standing in front of a wall with a simple equation like "5 + 3 = ?".
 Initially, he is somewhat confused by the node-based interface, but the tutorial guides him through the first steps.
 He learns how to add number nodes from the menu and connect them with an addition node.
 After a few attempts, he understands the concept of connection lines between nodes.
 He connects the two number nodes (5 and 3) to the inputs of the addition node and watches as the result (8) is automatically calculated.
 Finally, he connects the output of the addition node to the export node to confirm the solution.
-The raccoon jumps with joy, and Sebastian feels encouraged to continue.
+The raccoon congratulates him, and Sebastian feels encouraged to continue.

-  // + *Moving the Raccoon*
+  + *Moving the Raccoon*
-  //   _Leon navigates the raccoon:_ Leon, a 14-year-old gamer, faces a level where a raccoon stands in the middle of a room and a trash can waits in the corner.
+    _Leon navigates the raccoon:_ Leon, a 24-year-old gamer and computer animation beginner, faces a level where a raccoon stands in the middle of a room and a trashcan waits in the corner.
 He must figure out how to move the raccoon there.
-First, he searches the node palette for movement nodes and finds value and export nodes.
+First, he searches the node palette for movement nodes, which do not exist, he then finds value and export nodes.
 He experiments with entering different X and Y coordinates.
 After a bit of trial and error,  gets the position right.
 He is proud of his ability to understand the concepts of a coordinate system and adapt them to solve the level.

-  // + *Creating a Time Transformation*
+  + *Creating a Time Transformation*
-  //   _Lisa experiments with time:_ Lisa, an art student with an interest in interactive media, is working on a level where an object rotates too quickly.
+    _Lisa experiments with time:_ Lisa, an art student with an interest in interactive media, is working on a level where an object rotates too quickly.
 She wants to slow down time to make the effect more dramatic.
-She researches online and finds various options like TimeScale, Delay, and Clock.
+She researches online and finds various keywords like TimeScale, Delay, and Clock.
 Looking back into the Game, she is surprised to see none of the above provided as nodes.
-Studying the documentation, she notices, that she could just use a multiplication Node to apply a slowing factor.
+Studying the documentation, she notices, that she could just use a multiplication Node to apply a slowing factor to the objects rotation.
 When she activates the export node by connecting it to her calculation, she sees the object's rotation unfold in beautiful slow motion.

-  // + *Exporting Complex Results*
+  + *Exporting Complex Results*
-  //   _Marcus solves a complex problem:_ Marcus, a computer science student, has just finished building a node network that calculates the correct angle and speed needed to launch a projectile.
+    _Marcus solves a complex problem:_ Marcus, a computer science student, has just finished building a node tree that calculates the correct angle and speed needed to launch a projectile.
 His mathematical nodes have determined that the raccoon needs to jump at a 45-degree angle with a velocity of 12 units to reach the target platform.
 Now he needs to make this calculation actually trigger the raccoon's jump.
 He connects the final output of his calculation - the combined angle and velocity result - into the export node.
 At first, he's not sure if he's connected it correctly, so he double-checks that the connection line is properly attached to the export node's input handle.
 When he activates the export node, it sends the calculated values to the game system, which immediately causes the raccoon to perform the precise jump he calculated.
 The raccoon lands perfectly on the target platform, and a door unlocks, allowing progression to the next level.
 Marcus has successfully learned how to feed his computational results into an export node to trigger the intended game action.

-  // + *Debugging Node Connections*
+  + *Debugging Node Connections*
-  //   _Anna finds the bug:_ Anna, a methodical programmer, has built a complex node network, but it doesn't work as expected.
+    _Anna finds the bug:_ Anna, a methodical programmer, has built a complex node tree, but it doesn't work as expected.
 The raccoon should move while changing color, but instead it just stays still and blinks.
 She begins to debug systematically by checking each node individually.
 First, she tests the movement node systems in isolation and finds that they function correctly.
 Then she checks the color nodes and discovers that they also work properly.
 The problem lies in the connection between both systems - she accidentally connected the output of the color node to the position input of the export node, instead of the correct color handle.
 She corrects the connection.
 After the correction, the raccoon moves as planned while changing color.
 Anna has learned an important lesson about the importance of correct node connections.

   == Stakeholders